 Only a few pieces of turkey hit the floor as it sat on this ginormous platter which then served as pretty-effective landing gear.
-We have to put just a portion of the potatoes & stuffing to sleep and I think a vegetable dish bit the dust.
+We had to put only a portion of the potatoes & stuffing to sleep and I think a vegetable dish bit the dust as well.

 After the initial shock wore off, we all laughed, even though Donna was pleading her case.

-“I didn’t touch anything!” echoed throughout our zip code.
+“I didn’t touch anything!” echoed throughout our entire zip code.

 “Who cares?
 No one got hurt & almost everything survived!”, we said.

-(Pssst, she’s lucky that I had just run out of sodium pentathol the previous day & that there was a short in the lie detector, but we let her slide nonetheless.)
+(Pssst, Donna was lucky that I had just run out of sodium pentathol the previous day & that there was a short in the lie detector.

 The stuffing cheered.